 You could skim quickly through this page about website visitors.

-Or you could boost the success of your website if you read through the page in sequence, and click on some of the links available.
+Or you could boost the success of your website if you read through the page in sequence, and click on some of the links and videos available.

 Here’s what you’ll find within this page:

 In theory, the more website visitors you have, the better.

 What actually matters though is how many visitors make contact with you.